usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

       The *dioptra-deployment* prefix prepended to the files in the ``envs/`` and ``secrets/`` folders assumes the default value for the **deployment_name** variable.
       Setting this variable to a different value would alter the filename prefixes.

-The following tree-like diagram shows the files created by the cookiecutter template.
+The following tree-like diagram shows the files created by the template.
 The annotations explain the purpose of the configuration files.
 Note that this diagram includes server certificates and private keys for the NGINX and Postgres services, which may or may not apply to your use case.